Financial planning tools and services to put you on the path to the future you want

 You know the drill.
 You stop in for a gallon of milk and leave with a bottle of wine, a bag of chips, and those delicious-looking chocolate cupcakes from the bakery.
 Grocery stores invest a lot of money into studying their customers and figuring out ways to get them to spend more.

 The next time you’re at the grocery store, grab a smaller basket.
-The smaller the basket, the less you can put in it, the less tempted you’ll be to make impulse purchases.
+The smaller the basket, the less you can put in it, and the less tempted you’ll be to make impulse purchases.

 Bring your headphones to the store and play your favorite pop songs.
 You just might make it out of the store in record time with a lower bill to boot.

-Grocers know that putting a big neon sign next to something will light up people’s brains, even if they’re not getting a great deal.
+Grocers know that putting a big neon sign next to something will light up people’s brains (even if they’re not getting a great deal).

-As you wander through the grocery store, you may be offered samples of wine, cheese, frozen appetizers and hot pizza.
+As you wander through the grocery store, you may be offered samples of wine, cheese, frozen appetizers, and hot pizza.
 The store would love it if you buy the product you taste, but that’s not all they’re after.
 Writing for Forbes, marketing consultant Roger Dooley says food samples “create a halo effect that makes you feel good about, well, everything!”

-He describes research that found when people leaving a supermarket were asked how they felt about their home television set, shoppers who’d received a free food sample felt better about their TV than people who didn’t get a sample.
+He describes research that found when people leaving a supermarket were asked how they felt about their home television set, shoppers who’d received a free food sample felt better about their television than people who didn’t get a sample.
 Stores set up free sample kiosks around the store, hoping the burst of positivity you get from the free food will carry over to the other products in the store.

 To avoid falling into the free sample trap, eat a snack about an hour before you go.
 You’ll be better prepared to resist temptation.